andrew/ultimate-awesome/README.md

 - [Awesome-Windows](https://github.com/allinu/Awesome-Windows) - Windows 平台下的优秀软件、工具推荐列表.
 - [awesome-data-hoarding](https://github.com/all-the-data/awesome-data-hoarding) - How to save everything online.
 Tools for for scraping, saving, downloading, hoarding, archiving, etc.
 - [awesome-longevity](https://github.com/atilatech/awesome-longevity) - An awesome list of longevity resources for living longer, healthier lives.
-- [awesome-bitcoin-core](https://github.com/aureleoules/awesome-bitcoin-core) - A curated list of Bitcoin Core resources for contributors and developers.
 - [awesome-frontend-resources](https://github.com/baspinarenes/awesome-frontend-resources) - A list of awesome Frontend resources.
 - [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
 This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.
 - [awesome-opendata-software](https://github.com/commondataio/awesome-opendata-software) - Awesome list of the software tools related to opendata: data catalogs, ingestion tools, data prep tools and so on.